 - Students are able to (1) analyse a range of significant literary and theoretical works which engage with ideas of civilisation and barbarism; (2) understand the development of European concepts of civilisation, civility and civil society and their opposites, 'nature' and 'barbarism'; (3) understand contemporary debates about topics such as Eurocentrism, the legacies of colonialism and the Holocaust, and the relationships between European, Western and non-Western cultures and civilisations; (4) apply the principles of ethical research, analytical thinking, clear writing and correct documentation in written assignments; and (5) communicate orally and interact constructively and productively in interpersonal (classroom) situations.

-- Typically this unit is assessed in the following ways: (1) written assignments; (2) online quizzes; and (3) tutorial participation.
+- Typically this unit is assessed in the following ways: (1) critical analysis; (2) research essay; and (3) seminar participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - EURO2201 Civilisation and Barbarism in European Cultural History

 - Contact hours